 Step Three: Apply Lip Gloss to the Center of Your Lips

-Focusing on the center line where top and bottom lips meet, apply a high-shine lip gloss (like this option from Chantecaille).
+Focusing on the center line where top and bottom lips meet, apply a high-shine lip gloss.
 Opt for a shade that's two or three shades lighter than the lip liner you chose.
 This contrast helps create the optical illusion of plump lips.